brendano/stanford_corenlp_pywrapper/README.md

   * https://github.com/dasmith/stanford-corenlp-python
   * http://py4j.sourceforge.net/

-This wrapper's defaults assume CoreNLP 3.5.
-It uses whatever the CoreNLP default settings are, but they can be overriden with configuration (from a file or a dictionary).
+This wrapper uses whatever the CoreNLP default settings are, but they can be overriden with configuration (from a file or a dictionary).
 The included `sample.ini` configuration file, for example, runs with the [shift-reduce][2] parser (and requires the appropriate model file to be downloaded).